xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-22-i-thought-youd-be-here-too-suicide-prevention-fundraiser-at-the-tote.md

 Sunday afternoon to evening, The Tote hosted a sold-out festival of acts ranging from singer/songwriter to post-hardcore & metalcore, all playing to raise funds for an important cause.
 <br>
 <br>
-Organised by Declan of @capital.noise and my friend Lotti show fundraiser towards charity. talk about what they do n stuff.
+Organised by Declan of @capital.noise and my friend Lotti, all proceeds from this show went towards Jesuit Social Services, talk about what they do n stuff.

 ![poster](/images/itybhtposter.jpg)